iamtrask/DEPRECATED/readme.md

 - **Model** - a neural network capable of learning to translate one dataset (i.e. tweets) into another (i.e. positive/negative sentiment predictions)

-- **Farmer** - An individual or organization interested in training a Model (perhaps for a product they sell)
+- **Data Scientist** - An individual (often part of an Organization) interested in training a Model on data that they do not have direct access to.

 - **Miner** - An individual or organization interested in selling statistical access to their data.